Google I/O 2024: What to expect | TechCrunch

 New Pixel devices likely won’t be present at the event, however.
 Unlike past years when the company gave over some stage time to a new handset, Google spoiled the surprise, revealing the Pixel 8a earlier this week.
 It was a curious decision, especially given that the budget device officially starts shipping the day of the keynote.

-Whether Google broaches the Assistant conversation, I can say with certainty that Gemini will be centerstage.
+Whether Google broaches the Assistant conversation, I can say with certainty that Gemini will be center stage.
 The company has a lot riding on its generative AI platform.
-It will need to demonstrate that it’s surpassed chief competitors like OpenAI’s GPT and Microsoft Copilot.
+It will need to demonstrate that it has surpassed chief competitors like OpenAI’s GPT and Microsoft Copilot.
 It’s plausible that we could see a wholly new version of Gemini next week.
 We’ll also see the platform more deeply integrated into services like Maps and Chrome, as well as Android.

 A developer preview of Android 15 reared its head last month.
 Google could well offer a deeper dive into its next mobile operating system.
 Expect to see some key new features for the OS, which is set to feature deep Gemini integration.